Josh Hall (One Life to Live): Background and reception

 One Life to Live creator Agnes Nixon created Joshua West, adopted as Joshua "Josh" Hall, as the first television or film role for eleven-year-old child actor Laurence Fishburne (credited as "Larry Fishburne") in 1973, first appearing in April.
 Fishburne was cast for his premiere television role with Nixon by casting director Joan D'Incecco.

-Fishburne's 1973–74 portrayal of troubled teenaged youth Joshua West adopted by newly-married supercouple Ed Hall (Al Freeman Jr.) and Carla Gray (Ellen Holly) earned him the "Best Juvenile Actor" honor at the 1974 "Afternoon TV Writers and Editors Awards."
+Fishburne's 1973–74 portrayal of troubled teenaged youth Joshua West adopted by newly-married couple Ed Hall (Al Freeman Jr.) and Carla Gray (Ellen Holly) earned him the "Best Juvenile Actor" honor at the 1974 "Afternoon TV Writers and Editors Awards."
 The family unit of Freeman's Ed, Holly's Carla and Fishburne's Josh was heralded as "daytime television's first African American family."

 While a castmember of One Life to Live, Fishburne starred in the 1975 film, Cornbread, Earl and Me.
 He left the series in 1976 at 14-year-old to accept a role in the Francis Ford Coppola film, Apocalypse Now.
 Fishburne lied to Coppola about his age to win the Apocalypse Now role of 17-year-old Vietnam War Navy PBR crewmember Tyrone "Mr. Clean" Miller.

 Todd Davis took over the role from Fishburne briefly in 1977.
+The character became a friend of Samantha Vernon.

-He left One Life to Live to play Bryan Phillips on fellow ABC Daytime soap opera General Hospital from 1978 until 1986.
-Guy Davis played the character from 1985 until its last appearance in 1986.
+Guy Davis played the character, who had become a medical doctor, from 1985 until its last appearance in 1986.